LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 This part is optional, and it requires integration with a third-party marketing automation platform.

-The hidden fields are hidden from the user.
-Such details include a hidden agency ID so you can identify the lead coming in from your forms.
-It can also be a product ID to help you identify the product you are selling to users in the ad.
+The hidden fields are not visible to the user.
+Such details include a hidden agency ID that lets you identify leads coming in from your forms.
+It can also be a product ID to help you determine the product you are selling to users in the ad.

 Once you have completed all four sections, click “Agree & Create”.